-If you have access to the Apps and Services via a Senti partner and that partner terminates its contractual relationship with Senti, you may no longer have access to the Senti Platform via that partner.
-Data uploaded whilst using the Senti Platform via the Partner may also no longer be accessible.
+If you have access to the Apps and Services via a Senti partner and that partner terminates its contractual relationship with Senti, you may no longer have access to the Senti Services via that partner.
+Data uploaded whilst using the Senti Services via the Partner may also no longer be accessible.

-If you would like further information about whether you will have continued access to the Platform following termination of our contractual relationship with the relevant partner, please contact email@example.com.
+If you would like further information about whether you will have continued access to the Services following termination of our contractual relationship with the relevant partner, please contact email@example.com.

 Personal data may be shared with government authorities and/or law enforcement officials if required for the purposes above, if mandated by law or if required for the legal protection of our legitimate interests in compliance with applicable laws.

 Personal data will also be shared with third party service providers, who will process it on behalf of Senti for the purposes identified above.
 Such third parties include providers of website hosting, maintenance, call centre operations (if this is part of a specific project or programme in which you are participating) and identity checking services where this is an essential part of your project or programme.

 In the event that the business is sold or integrated with another business, your details will be disclosed to our advisers and any prospective purchaser’s adviser and will be passed to the new owners of the business.

 User data is stored exclusively within the UK.